docsforadobe/premiere-scripting-guide/docs/sequence/sequence.md

 [ProjectItem object](../item/projectitem.md#projectitem); read-only.

-#### NOTE
+!!! note
     Not all sequences will have a `projectItem`.
 There may be sequences in a project that Premiere generates that are invisible to the user, these do not have `projectItems`

 ---